Adelost/javascript-serialization-benchmark/README.md

-# Binary serialization comparison in JavaScript
+# Binary serialization comparison in JavaScript (Protocol Buffer, Avro, BSON, etc.)

-This is a comparison and benchmark of various binary serialization formats used in JavaScript as of 2020-07-28.
+This is a comparison and benchmark of various binary serialization formats and libraries used in JavaScript as of 2020-07-28.

-I was myself trying to decide what binary serialization format I should use with regard to performance, compression size and ease of use in my personal projects, and before I knew it I had spent the last few days doing a rather extensive comparison.
+I was myself trying to decide what binary serialization format I should use with regard to performance, compression size and ease of use in my personal projects, and what started out as a simple project soon turned into a rather extensive comparison.

 By sharing my findings, I hope it can be of help (and save time) to someone in a similar situation and perhaps inspire some developers to try out binary serialization.

 ## TL;DR

+The following formats and libraries are compared in this article:

+* Protocol Buffer: `protobuf-js`, `pbf`, `protons`, `google-protobuf`
+* Avro: `avsc`
+* BSON: `bson`
+* JSBinary: `js-binary`

 Based on the current benchmark results in this article I would rank the top libraries in the following order: